 Request more information

-Priscilla Sanville (left) and Danielle Georges (right) are faculty advisors for the Community Arts M.Ed., and work with students to provide guidance and support for short- and long-term goals.
+Program director Vivian Poey (left) and professor Danielle Georges (right) are faculty advisors for the Community Arts M.Ed., and work with students to provide guidance and support for short- and long-term goals.